 Marsh Paths, Windmills, and Coastal Light

-An atmospheric village where the walking is shaped by sea, sky, and saltmarsh.
+An atmospheric village where walking is shaped by sea, sky, and saltmarsh.

-Cley-next-the-Sea is one of the most iconic bases on the North Norfolk Coast for walking holidays and outdoor adventures.
-Set just east of Blakeney, it’s known for its 18th-century windmill, historic quay, and vast reed beds stretching to the sea.
-This is a place of subtle drama — full of open space, shifting skies, and the calls of migrating birds.
+Cley-next-the-Sea is one of the most iconic bases on the North Norfolk Coast for walking holidays, offering wide horizons, big skies, and quietly immersive outdoor adventures.
+Set just east of Blakeney on the Norfolk Coast Path, the village is known for its 18th-century windmill, historic quay, and vast reed beds stretching toward the sea.
+It’s a place of subtle drama — where light, weather, and wildlife define the experience as much as the paths themselves.

-Directly on the Norfolk Coast Path, Cley is a perfect stop or base for coastal walking.
-The trail heads west to Blakeney, Morston, and Wells-next-the-Sea, and east to Salthouse and Sheringham, with uninterrupted views across saltmarshes and shingle ridges.
+Directly on the Norfolk Coast Path, Cley works equally well as a stopping point or a base for coastal exploration.
+Walk west to Blakeney, Morston, and Wells-next-the-Sea, or head east toward Salthouse and Sheringham, with long, uninterrupted views across saltmarshes, shingle ridges, and open shoreline.

-To the north lies Cley Marshes Nature Reserve, one of the UK’s oldest and most celebrated bird sanctuaries, with boardwalks, hides, and marsh trails.
-Inland, quiet lanes and footpaths wind through farmland and link to nearby villages, offering gentle circular walks with sweeping views.
+To the north lies Cley Marshes Nature Reserve, one of the UK’s most celebrated wetland bird sanctuaries, with boardwalks, hides, and marsh trails weaving through reed beds and lagoons.
+Inland, quiet lanes and footpaths wind through farmland toward Wiveton and neighbouring villages, creating gentle circular walks with sweeping coastal views.

 Why Visit Cley-next-the-Sea for Walking and Adventure